 The Department of Anesthesiology at the Icahn School of Medicine at Mount Sinai West and Mount Sinai Morningside offers a Pain Management Fellowship.
 The 12-month training program is certified by the Accreditation Council for Graduate Medical Education (ACGME) program in pain medicine.
-The start date is July 1 or August 1.
+The start date is August 1.
 We accept four fellows annually.

 Our program consists of core faculty and rotations in the Departments of Neurology, Physiatry, Psychiatry, and Palliative Care to provide a multidisciplinary experience.
 Fellows who complete the training program and are board certified in their primary specialty are eligible to take the American Board of Anesthesiology (ABA) Pain Medicine Certification Examination.

 We invite you to reach out to us with any questions.

 As a pain management fellow within the Department of Anesthesiology, you learn interventional, multimodal, and multidisciplinary approaches to managing a wide variety of acute and chronic pain conditions.
 The fellowship is offered at a busy pain management practice on the West Side of Manhattan.
 We treat a wide variety of relatively common painful pathologies like radiculopathies and arthropathies to rare conditions such as craniofacial neuralgias and complex regional pain syndrome.